 All withdrawals will be initiated through MyUMUC.
-You may visit your UMUC military education coordinator at the local education center for assistance.
+You may visit your local UMUC office for assistance.

 If you are using tuition assistance (TA), you need to contact a military education counselor or education services officer (ESO) for guidance on withdrawals related to emergencies or official duty.